-The town of Aguas Calientes near Machu Picchu has numerous restaurants, each offering its own (often not authentic) take on traveler-tested and approved plates like pizza, Mexican, Chinese, and typical Andean food.
-Recently Andean fusion, a gourmet play on traditional Peruvian high-mountain fare, has also found its way to this once gastronomically boring town.
-Restaurants are busiest between 1 and 3, and then again when dinner begins around 7 and tour groups tend to be gathering.
-However, most places are open all afternoon if you wish to eat in between those times.
+The town of Aguas Calientes near Machu Picchu has numerous restaurants, each offering its own (often not authentic) take on traveler-tested and approved plates like pizza, Mexican, and Chinese, as well as typical Andean food.
+Andean fusion, a gourmet play on traditional Peruvian fare, is available at better restaurants, as is the case throughout Peru.
+The busiest hours are between 1 and 3 and then again when dinner begins around 7 and tour groups tend to be gathering.
+Nevertheless, most places are open all afternoon if you wish to eat in between those times.
 Things typically start winding down around 9.